Precise control over your environmental testing conditions

 Some companies need to block radio frequencies during their testing because they can affect the performance and functionality of DUTs.
 This is also important for compliance.
 The United States government, in the form of the Federal Communications Commission (FCC), strictly enforces safety restrictions on radio frequencies.
 The regulations cover everything from broadcast television and radio to satellite communications and aeronautical navigation.

-AES builds some temperature chambers with RF shielding that feature the following:
+AES builds some temperature chambers with RF shielding that features the following:

 The level of attenuation (the strength of the signal the test chamber blocks and, by extension, isolates) varies as well.
 Each test chamber is certified by an independent facility prior to being shipped.